Sleeping in Airports

 More Services, Facilities & Things To Do On A Layover

-Banking Services – Several banks offer full-service banking landside on the Departures and Arrivals levels of the Main Terminal.
-Hours: unknown.
+Banking Services – Several banks offer full-service banking landside in the main terminal, on both the Arrivals and Departures levels.

 Luggage Carts – Need a hand with your bags?
-Self-service luggage carts are available for a refundable deposit of COP4.000 or US$1.
-Location: Baggage Claim Area.
+Self-service luggage carts are available in the baggage claim areas for a small refundable deposit.

-Prayer Room – The Airport Oratory offers a quiet interfaith area for prayer and meditation.
-Mass is held at 11:15 AM, every day except Mondays.
-The priest is available afterwards for private requests.
-Location: International Check-In Area, landside, 2nd Floor, near Check-In counter 1.
-Hours: Open 24 hours.
+Prayer Room – The Airport Oratory offers a quiet interfaith space for prayer and reflection.
+Catholic Mass is held daily at 11:15 AM (except Mondays), with a priest available afterward for private requests.
+Location: International Check-in Area, landside, 2nd Floor.
+Hours: Open 24 hours

-Smoking – Smoking is prohibited anywhere inside the airport.
+Smoking – Smoking is not permitted anywhere inside the airport.

 Airlines